-My wife and I are now on a personal crusade to dissuade anyone from buying a Nissan product, and the roof of our 4 year old vehicle is beginning to rust.
-I can only hope it rusts through before the lapse of the 5 year warranty.
+My wife and I are now on a personal crusade to dissuade anyone from buying a Nissan product, and the roof of our 4-year old vehicle is beginning to rust.
+I can only hope it rusts through before the lapse of the 5-year warranty.
+Buyers beware!

 After speaking with representatives from both banks and other dealerships, all were astonished that we would be so blatantly lied to, and most were absolutely amazed that a dealership would not only lie about a loan approval, but allow a customer to leave with a car they didn't have a loan on.